David Hume: Political theory

-Canadian philosopher Neil McArthur writes that Hume believed that we should try to balance our demands for liberty with the need for strong authority, without sacrificing either.
-McArthur characterises Hume as a "precautionary conservative," whose actions would have been "determined by prudential concerns about the consequences of change, which often demand we ignore our own principles about what is ideal or even legitimate."
+Jerry Z. Muller argues that Hume's political thoughts have characteristics that later became typical for American and British conservatism, which contain more positive views of capitalism than conservatism does elsewhere.
+Neil McArthur writes that Hume believed that we should try to balance our demands for liberty with the need for strong authority, without sacrificing either.
+He characterises Hume as a "precautionary conservative", whose actions would have been "determined by prudential concerns about the consequences of change, which often demand we ignore our own principles about what is ideal or even legitimate".
 Hume supported the liberty of the press, and was sympathetic to democracy, when suitably constrained.
-American historian Douglass Adair has argued that Hume was a major inspiration for James Madison's writings, and the essay "Federalist No. 10" in particular.
+Douglass Adair has argued that Hume was a major inspiration for James Madison's writings, and the essay "Federalist No. 10" in particular.

 Hume offered his view on the best type of society in an essay titled "Idea of a Perfect Commonwealth", which lays out what he thought was the best form of government.
-He hoped that, "in some future age, an opportunity might be afforded of reducing the theory to practice, either by a dissolution of some old government, or by the combination of men to form a new one, in some distant part of the world".
+He hoped that "in some future age, an opportunity might be afforded of reducing the theory to practice, either by a dissolution of some old government, or by the combination of men to form a new one, in some distant part of the world".
 He defended a strict separation of powers, decentralisation, extending the franchise to anyone who held property of value and limiting the power of the clergy.
 The system of the Swiss militia was proposed as the best form of protection.
 Elections were to take place on an annual basis and representatives were to be unpaid.
-Political philosophers Leo Strauss and Joseph Cropsey, writing of Hume's thoughts about "the wise statesman", note that he "will bear a reverence to what carries the marks of age."
+The political philosophers Leo Strauss and Joseph Cropsey, writing of Hume's thoughts about "the wise statesman", say that he "will bear a reverence to what carries the marks of age".
 Also, if he wishes to improve a constitution, his innovations will take account of the "ancient fabric", in order not to disturb society.

-In the political analysis of philosopher George Holland Sabine, the scepticism of Hume extended to the doctrine of government by consent.
+In the political analysis of the philosopher George Holland Sabine, the scepticism of Hume extended to the doctrine of government by consent.
 He notes that "allegiance is a habit enforced by education and consequently as much a part of human nature as any other motive."

-In the 1770s, Hume was critical of British policies toward the American colonies and advocated for American independence.
-He wrote in 1771 that "our union with America…in the nature of things, cannot long subsist."
+In the 1770s Hume was critical of British policies towards the American colonies and advocated for American independence.
+He wrote in 1771 that "our union with America...in the nature of things, cannot long subsist."